balena-os/jetson-flash/README.md

 **Jetson AGX Orin 32GB Devkit:**

-- Make sure you put the Type-C plug of the cable into the USB Type-C port next to 40-pin connector for flashing.
+- Make sure you connect the Type-C plug of the data cable to the USB Type-C port used for flashing, which is located next to 40-pin connector.
 - While holding the middle Force Recovery button, insert the USB Type-C power supply plug into the USB Type-C port above the DC jack.
 - This will turn on the Jetson dev kit in Force Recovery Mode.
 - HOLD DOWN UNTIL you hear the fan and get a usb connection popup on your connected PC

 **Jetson AGX Orin 64GB Devkit:**

-- Make sure you put the Type-C plug of the cable into the USB Type-C port next to 40-pin connector for flashing.
+- Make sure you connect the Type-C plug of the data cable to the USB Type-C port used for flashing, which is located next to 40-pin connector.
 - While holding the middle Force Recovery button, insert the USB Type-C power supply plug into the USB Type-C port above the DC jack.
 - This will turn on the Jetson dev kit in Force Recovery Mode.
 - Release the middle Force Recovery button